 Andy is experienced in working directly with migrant children and young people, with a particular specialism in working with unaccompanied asylum seeking children and child victims of trafficking.
 He has represented migrant children in the national asylum and trafficking identification procedures, the immigration and asylum tribunals, and in Judicial Reviews in the Court of Session.
 He is an expert in age assessment, having successfully taken strategic litigation in this area as well as contributing to the drafting of the 2018 Scottish Government Practice Guidance on Age Assessment.
 He delivers training across the UK on age assessment best practice.

 Prior to this, Andy worked as a Legal Officer at the Council of Europe in Strasbourg, supervising the implementation of British, Irish and Cypriot judgments from the European Court of Human Rights.
 He also enjoys lecturing at the University of Glasgow, where he has taught European Human Rights Law for over 7 years.

-Gwyneth is our Senior Legal Consultant in the Scottish Just Law Centre.
+Gwyneth is our Senior Associate Solicitor in the Scottish Just Law Centre.
 She is dual-qualified as a solicitor in Scotland and a solicitor advocate in England and Wales.
 She has specialised in social security law for over twenty years, working at Child Poverty Action Group, Shelter, Mary Ward Legal Centre and Camden Community Law Centre.

 Gwyneth is passionately committed to using human rights and equalities law to hold government to account by challenging legislation, policy and practice that discriminates against people with protected characteristics, such as disability.
-She has joined us as Senior Legal Consultant to our Scottish Just Law Centre to help build and pilot a strategic litigation model across the social welfare law areas of welfare benefits, housing, community care, debt and employment, with the aim of bringing about large-scale social justice.
+She joined us as Senior Associate Solicitor to our Scottish Just Law Centre to help build and pilot a strategic litigation model across the social welfare law areas of welfare rights, housing, community care, debt and employment, with the aim of bringing about large-scale social justice.